aleen42/PersonalWiki/qa/double_boot_system.md

 ### Download Ubuntu image

-The installation need a image which is know as format `.iso`.
+The installation need a copy of the Ubuntu desktop ISO image.